How To Calculate Long Run Average Total Cost

 The LRATC curve typically exhibits a U-shape, which is crucial for understanding economies and diseconomies of scale.

 • Economies of Scale: The downward-sloping portion of the LRATC curve represents economies of scale.
-This means that as the firm increases its output, the average cost of production decreases.
+Basically, as the firm increases its output, the average cost of production decreases.
 Economies of scale can arise from factors such as:

 • Specialization of Labor: As the firm grows, it can divide tasks and allow workers to specialize, increasing efficiency.